Frederick Gordon Crosby: Museum displays

 A large collection of the works of Frederick Gordon Crosby is displayed at the first floor of the Louwman Museum in The Hague.

 Personal life

 He married Marjory Dickenson, youngest of seven, in 1913.
 His first son Peter was born in 1914 and his second son Michael in 1920.

-Crosby was not know to show much emotion, but there were two notable exceptions in his life.
+Crosby was not known to show much emotion, but there were two notable exceptions in his life.
 The first was when some of his party were killed in a plane crash returning from the French Grand Prix in 1922, and second, and even harder, was the death of his son Peter in 1943.
 Peter showed great artistic promise and was thought by many to be likely to be every bit as good, if not better, than his father.
 The war cut short that dream when he pronounced dead when his plane (a P-51 Mustang) went down over the English Channel.

 Crosby died in August 1943, in N.W.
 Surrey, at the age of 58.